Kata Tjuta: Geologic origin

-Both Uluṟu / Ayers Rock and the Kata Tjuṯa / Mount Olga are made of sediment originating in this Mount Currie Conglomerate and both have a chemical composition similar to granite.
+Both Uluṟu and Kata Tjuṯa are made of sediment originating in this Mount Currie Conglomerate and both have a chemical composition similar to granite.
 Scientists using Rubidium-strontium dating techniques to date the rock accurately have given it an age of 600 million years, matching the date of the Woodroffe Thrust event.
 The actual fresh rock that makes up the Kata Tjuṯa / Olgas and Uluṟu / Ayers Rock is medium to dark grey with green or pink hues in some laminae.
 The bright orange-red hue, for which the structures are noted, is due to a patina over finely divided feldspar coated in iron oxide.

 Legends

 There are many Pitjantjatjara Dreamtime legends associated with this place and indeed everything in the vicinity including Uluṟu / Ayers Rock.
-A number of legends surround the great snake king Wanambi, who is said to live on the summit of Kata Tjuṯa / Mount Olga and only comes down during the dry season.
+A number of legends surround the great snake king Wanambi, who is said to live on the summit of Kata Tjuṯa and only comes down during the dry season.
 His breath was said to be able to transform a breeze into a hurricane in order to punish those who did evil deeds.
 The majority of mythology surrounding the site is not disclosed to outsiders, and in particular, women.
 As is the custom, should women become privy to the "men's business", they are susceptible to violent attacks, even death.
-The Anangu people believe the great rocks of Kata Tjuṯa / Mount Olga are homes to spirit energy from the 'Dreaming', and since 1995 the site is being used once again for cultural ceremonies.
+The Anangu people believe the great rocks of Kata Tjuṯa are homes to spirit energy from the Dreaming, and since 1995 the site is being used once again for cultural ceremonies.